coreinfrastructure/best-practices-badge/CONTRIBUTING.md

 Feedback and contributions are very welcome!
 For specific proposals, please provide them as issues or pull requests via our [GitHub site](https://github.com/linuxfoundation/cii-best-practices-badge).
 Pull requests are especially appreciated!
-We use git to track all changes.
 For general dicussion, feel free to use the [cii-badges mailing list](https://lists.coreinfrastructure.org/mailman/listinfo/cii-badges).